 Opioid addiction is nothing to be ashamed about, as most start with the intention of taking a prescription to get better and aid in pain management.
 These drugs are very addictive and taking them should be done correctly.

 If you find yourself in the grasp of addiction or in needing information about this epidemic, please reach out.
 There are many resources available to you.
 Talk to family and friends about this topic, you never know who may be suffering.

 Addiction knows no bounds, no race, no creed or religion.
 Everyone can be affected by this ailment.
-If you need more resources on opioid addiction, give us a call at (855)976-2092 to speak to someone directly about your situation or click here.
+If you need more resources on opioid addiction, give us a call at (855)976-2092 to speak to someone directly about your situation or browse our website, here.